“How great is our press secretary?” asked a meme posted on July 31, 2020, with more than 2,000 comments and shares.

 Kayleigh McEnany OFFICIAL was not an official group for the White House press secretary, nor is there any indication that she or the White House had any involvement with it.
 We reached out to Facebook to ask for information on the group’s removal, and the company provided the following:

 “We removed this Group in August 2020 as part of routine enforcement against spammy and inauthentic behavior because it used a range of deceptive techniques to boost their popularity on our platform.
-This Group was managed from Macedonia and used compromised accounts to mislead people about its origin, make their content appear more popular that it is and drive them to off-platform domains filled with pay-per click ads and to YT.”
+This Group was managed from North Macedonia and used compromised accounts to mislead people about its origin, make their content appear more popular that it is and drive them to off-platform domains filled with pay-per click ads and to YT.”

 The Facebook account named Miki Jovanovski was one of the admins in the Facebook group.
 His Facebook account was still active weeks after the group disappeared, although it disappeared soon after this story was published.
 A Google cache archive showed Jovanovski announcing in June: “Let’s welcome our new members: THANK YOU ALL!!!”
 He also posted the same day asking for help with content moderation: “There have been a lot of people who comments against Kayleigh McEnany so because that i need a moderator anyone interested for that ?”